RyanRHall/langtons-ant/README.md

 I chose to use JQuery because it significantly reduces the number of lines required for a handful of tasks:
   * Building the grid of squares
-  * Adding and removing multiple classes of DOM nodes
+  * Adding and removing multiple classes for DOM nodes
   * Adding fading transitions to the info window

 The site's modularity naturally breaks down into 4 classes: **Game**, **Board**, **Ant**, and **InfoWindow**.
 The `Ant` simply maintains it's position and direction.
 The `Board` manages the colors of tiles on the HTML grid, as well as a list of ants.
 The `InfoWindow` opens and closes a model of information about the game.
 The `game` class talks to all other classes; it controls playing/pausing and adding ants to the board.